Where is it?

 I looked over the edge and saw nothing but clouds going by, it was at this point I wondered if I had stepped to close to the edge.
 It was hard to tell with all the snow but I remember not staying out on the edge for long

 High Rock Lookout

-High Rock Lookout and trail 266 are worth the drive.
-Its a popular hike so there will be people around if you need help.
-Bring plenty of water and snacks and pack out what your bring up.
+High Rock Lookout and Trail 266 are worth the drive.
+It's a popular hike so there will be people around if you need help.
+Bring plenty of water and snacks and pack out what you bring up.
 There are a couple of benches along the trail to rest and usually the temperatures in the summer are mild.
-As with any high mountain hikes, come prepared for all kinds of weather as it can change very quickly.
+As with any high mountain hike, come prepared for all kinds of weather as it can change very quickly.

 Thanks for coming along with us,